 More importantly, three out of the four states have implemented Container Deposit Legislations (CDL) systems.
+Recently, the state that has not implemented a CDL system has proposed to revive its CDL program and is awaiting legislative process.

 Q-2 What is the level of participation of households in "source" segregation of municipal waste streams?
 (Please check the appropriate box)